dterrero/navier-stokes-global-smoothness/herbie_qt_collapse/empirical_q_power_herbie.md

 | 20:00 | 850         | 0.8159     | 0.8371    | +0.021 | Small but clear boost  |
 | 20:00 | 700         | 0.7555     | 0.7678    | +0.012 | Minimal change         |

----

 **Original Q**: Coherence Quotient computed using the original diagnostic method
-**Cleaned Q**: Result after suppressing
+**Cleaned Q**: Result after suppressing spectral artifacts and correcting for edge-based interpolation noise

-\*Repeated values due to static data at that resolution or interval.
+* Repeated values at 18:00 and 19:00 UTC indicate no update in HRRR fields at this level/time — possibly due to coarse temporal resolution.

 These values were generated using `run_q_time_series.py` and processed from the file `hrrr_mayfield_850winds.nc`.